definitelymeng/Web/Spotify Play/README.md

 # Spotify Play
 ### This is the final group project for COMP 426 Mordern Web Programming.
 I am responsible for the frontend, and my teammate focuses on backend.
+if you want a video walk-through of our project, please click [Intro to Spotify Play](https://youtu.be/1OdxQQwAIow)

 Our website allows user to sign up and connect to their Spotify through Spotify API in their account page.
 ![](img/signin.png)